Kensie Sugama

-Kensie Sugama is an associate attorney and licensed customs broker at Trade Pacific who represents publicly traded and privately owned manufacturers, exporters, and importers on a broad array of trade remedy, policy, and customs issues.
-As a licensed customs broker, Kensie’s practice focuses on advising companies on matters before the U.S. Customs and Border Protection (CBP), which includes tariff classification, valuation, country of origin requirements, protests, and penalty and mitigation issues.
+Kensie Sugama is a senior associate attorney and licensed customs broker at Trade Pacific, where she represents publicly traded and privately owned manufacturers, exporters, and importers on a broad array of trade remedy, litigation, and customs matters.
+As a licensed customs broker, Kensie leads Trade Pacific’s customs practice, counseling clients on all aspects of U.S. Customs and Border Protection (CBP) compliance and enforcement.
+Her customs work spans tariff classification, customs valuation, country of origin determinations, protest filings, preparation and submission of prospective rulings, and penalty and mitigation proceedings.
+She regularly advises importers navigating complex duty measures under Sections 232 and 301, and has developed particular depth in duty refund tracking strategies — including advising clients on IEEPA and Section 122 refund recovery and ACE portal management.

 Prior to Joining Trade Pacific